fnagel/pluploadfe/Documentation/UpgradeGuide/Index.rst

 Plupload plugin has been updated, make sure everything works as expected.

 You need to clear the cache in backend after upgrading.

+Note: Version 1.3.0 was replaced with 1.3.1 due to upload errors.